Systems Architect · Organizational Builder · Associate Director

 Workforce Systems & Program Infrastructure · Aug 2021 – Oct 2022

-Built the COVID Compliance and Safety System on a compressed timeline with no prior infrastructure to build on — submission, tracking, testing, inventory, waivers, all integrated.
+Built the COVID Compliance and Safety System on a compressed timeline with no prior infrastructure to build on: submission, tracking, testing, inventory, waivers, all integrated.
 Designed and automated five other HR systems: kit requests, telework contracts, temp onboarding, candidate management, and the staff onboarding workflow.
 Operational time across those functions dropped by 80%.
-Separately, identified and secured an organization-wide professional development pathway, and built the internship and fellowship program framework from the ground up — adopted beyond the original department.
+Separately, identified and secured an organization-wide professional development pathway, and built the internship and fellowship program framework from the ground up.
+The program was adopted beyond the original department.

 AFT’s core workforce operations now run on systems instead of email threads.